yakaz/elasticsearch.github.com/tutorials/_posts/2012-03-21-deploying-elasticsearch-with-chef-solo.markdown

 ssh -t $SSH_OPTIONS $HOST "sudo monit reload &amp;&amp; sudo monit status -v"
 </pre>

+<small>(If the Monit daemon is not running, start it with `sudo service monit start` first.
+Notice the daemon has a startup delay of 2 minutes by default.)</small>

 You can see that the ElasticSearch process is `running` and that the connection to port 9200 is `online with all services`.
 But what about the <em>elasticsearch_cluster_health</em> check?
 It says `Connection failed`.
 In fact, that's expected: